MobileCaddy/tutorial-ionic-contact-explorer/README.md

-# MobileCaddy Shell App - Angular/Ionic
+# MobileCaddy Tutorial App - Salesforce Account/Contact Explorer - Angular/Ionic

 ## Overview

-This is the basic shell application built with [Angular JS](https://angularjs.org/) and the [Ionic Framework](http://ionicframework.com).
-The idea of the MobileCaddy shell applications are to give developers a barebones starting block in getting building hybrid mobile applications with MobileCaddy.
+This is a repo to accompany the MobileCaddy tutorial on building an offline ready Accounts and Contcat explorer for Salesforce.
+The Tutorial can be found [here](http://developer.mobilecaddy.net/docs/tutorials/accounts-contact-explorer)

+The code here can be used as a guide to what the code should look like after each module in the tutorial.
+It has branches at each step of the tutorial;
+* tut/0
+* tut/1
+* tut/3
+* tut/3
+* tut/4
+* tut/5
+* tut/6

 ## Getting Started